Improved Lower Bounds for QAC0: Depth-3 QAC0 Circuits Cannot Compute or

 Due to \Cref{eq:d2comm}, $[\Q(\y), L\id{2}] = 0$.
 Then, $L\id{2}$ inside this subspace is a unitary $U(\y)$ on $X$ given by,

 Putting it all together, we can block-diagonalize $\wh{\Pi}_{T,Y}$ as,

 where each $\P(\y)$ is a projector only on $T$.
 Therefore,

-Since $\P(\y)_{T}$ only acts on $D_1$, it is a $k$-\emph{junta} projector and can be implemented by a DNF of size at most $2^k$ according to \Cref{lem:d1junta}.
-Also, from \Cref{cor:d1sepcomb}, $f_{D_2, \Q(\y)}$ can be implemented by a DNF of size at most $\leq n^{k+1}$.
+Since $\P(\y)_{T}$ only acts on $D_1$, it is a $k$-\emph{junta} projector and can be implemented by a DNF of size at most $2^k + 1$ according to \Cref{lem:d1junta}.
+Also, from \Cref{cor:d1sepcomb}, $f_{D_2, \Q(\y)}$ can be implemented by a DNF of size at most $O(n^{k+1})$.
 The AND of two DNFs of size $s_1$ and $s_2$ can be written as a DNF of size $s_1\cdot s_2$ whose terms are all pairwise ANDs of all pairs of terms in the original DNFs.
+Therefore, $f_{C,\Pi}(\x)$ can be written as a DNF of size at most $O(4^k \cdot n^{k+1})$. \end{proof}